 We adore our pets, give them so much love, and take such good care of them.
 I looked up to the sky yesterday and asked the Universe and God, “Are we no longer deserving of pets?
 Is this a test?”

 Ella is beside herself, bless her heart.
-Last night she sobbed how she was so worried about how Joy would survive her first night without her family, then I sobbed and we both hugged and sobbed and sat outside with the mosquitoes and called for Joy until we couldn’t stay outside any longer.
+Last night she sobbed how she was so worried about how Joy would survive her first night without her family, then I sobbed and we both hugged and sobbed some more, and sat outside with the mosquitoes while calling for Joy until we couldn’t stay outside any longer.

 My mom and dad were over when Joy escaped, we hadn’t had them over in months because of social distancing and they were indeed still social distancing, but they had to witness it all.
 They bought Joy for Ella as a Christmas gift.
 My dad told my mom on the way home that they would get another bird for us if Joy never returned home, bless their hearts, they were so in love with her too.